FawazSapa/FawazSapa/README.md

 - **Cloud Commander**: Need to deploy something in the cloud?
 I've got the skills to tame AWS and Docker, ensuring your apps run smoother than a buttered server.

-- **AI Alchemist**: My theoretical knowledge of machine learning and AI is solid—like, "could probably pass a Turing test" solid.
+- **AI Alchemist**: My theoretical knowledge of machine learning and AI is solid—like, "could probably pass a Voight-Kampff test " solid.
 I've also dabbled in the practical side, working with LLM frameworks like LlamaIndex and LangChain to create some seriously cool stuff.

 - **Debugging Detective**: Got a bug that's eluding you?
 Consider it caught.
 I've got a knack for tracking down even the most elusive issues, whether they're in code or lurking somewhere in the depths of a project.